 - Tree seeds that are falling to the ground

 - Items from the fall harvest (pumpkins, sunflowers) and

-- changes among people too (for example, the weather is chiller so you're probably wearing a jacket these days ;)
+- Changes among people too (for example, your more likely to find a school bus in Fall rather than during Summer and the chiller weather means you're probably wearing a jacket these days ;)

 Fall Scavenger Hunt Vocabulary List